 6.1 The details/specifications of the Vehicles opted for Fleet Management Services shall be recorded in the relevant Quote.

-6.2 Any change in the specifications, including but not limiting to the accessories fitted to the Vehicle, may necessitate recalculation of the Fleet Management Charges for that Vehicle.
+6.2 Any change in the specifications, including but not limiting to, the accessories fitted to the Vehicle, may necessitate recalculation of the Fleet Management Charges for that Vehicle.

 ARTICLE 7 - INSURANCE AND DAMAGE REPAIR

-7.1 The Vehicles shall always be covered under Comprehensive Insurance Policy.

-7.2 LPIN will attach each Vehicle to its Designated Authorized Workshop for carrying out accident repair.
+7.1 LPIN will attach each Vehicle to its Designated Authorized Workshop for carrying out accident repair.